JamesGit1/AC41004-THEO/README.md

 This is the repository for Team 9's Theo Health Project

 ## Folder Structure
+AllSensorsTest is a file containing all of the given sensor data in one csv for use on the review session page.

 /Software_Code
 Contains all site code with pages on main directory and other resources within their own directories